-If you plan to go into counseling in the addiction field, look for a school accredited by the National Addiction Studies Accreditation Commission (NASAC) and/or the International Coalition for Addiction Studies Education (INCASE).
+If you plan to go into addictions counseling in the addiction field, look for a school accredited by the National Addiction Studies Accreditation Commission (NASAC) and/or the International Coalition for Addiction Studies Education (INCASE).

 Currently, 27 states as well as the District of Columbia have addition-specific licensure, but the other 23 states do not, according to NASAC.
 The American Counseling Association (ACA) would like the remaining states without such licensure to join the ACA under its licensure umbrella by 2020.
 ACA guidelines require a master’s degree from a CACREP accredited program.
-“This means that counselors practicing in almost half of the states in the country will not be eligible for an addiction professional license unless they hold a master’s degree from a CACREP accredited master’s program,” according to NASAC.
+“This means that mental health counselors practicing in almost half of the states in the country will not be eligible for an addiction professional license unless they hold a master’s degree from a CACREP accredited master’s program,” according to NASAC.
 For those who do hold a CACREP accredited master’s degree, this change, if it occurs, will open up opportunities in those states coming under the ACA licensure umbrella.

 The job outlook over the next decade for counselors is very good, according to the Bureau of Labor Statistics.
-The BLS states that employment in this field, consisting of substance abuse, mental health and behavioral disorder counselors, is expected to grow by 23 percent by 2026, which is above average for occupations as a whole.
+The BLS states that employment in this field, consisting of substance abuse, mental health and substance abuse behavioral disorder counselors, is expected to grow by 23 percent by 2026, which is above average for occupations as a whole.
 The growth areas include counseling for military veterans and treatment for addicted offenders in lieu of jail time.
 As of 2017, the median pay for counselors was $43,300, but the highest 10 percent, who generally have master’s degrees, earned an average of $70,840.
 Those working in the government sector had the highest median pay, at $50,600, followed by hospitals, both public and private, at $47,000.
 Third were individual and family services counselors, at $42, 190, and fourth at just slightly lower salaries were outpatient mental health and substance abuse centers, at $42,140.
 Counselors working for residential mental health and substance abuse facilities earned a median income of $37, 210.
-These numbers, however, do not accurately reflect the salaries of those with a master’s in counseling, as those salaries are higher.
+These numbers, however, do not accurately reflect the salaries of those with a master’s in substance abuse counseling, as those salaries are higher.

 License Renewal and Continuing Education

-How often a person with a master’s in counseling must renew their licenses depends on the state.
+How often a person with a master’s in substance abuse degree must renew their licenses depends on the state.
 In some states, annual renewal is required, although in most states licenses are renewed bi-annually or every three years.
 Along with renewal come continuing education requirements, of which the number of hours also depend on state regulations.
 Typically, 20 to 40 hours of continuing education is required.
 Many states mandate certain continuing education courses, such as ethics, and courses must relate to the practitioner’s field.
 Continuing education opportunities sponsored by licensed health care facilities and institutions qualify, as do courses available from accredited institutions of higher learning.
 While online learning is permitted, most states limit the number of online hours available for eligibility.